nathanlytang/documentation/docs/src/projects/steve/db_setup.md

 # Use the mysql database to create a new user
 USE mysql;

-# Change 'somePassword' to a unique password
+# Change 'somePassword' to a secure and unique password
 CREATE USER 'stevebotuser'@'127.0.0.1' IDENTIFIED BY 'somePassword';
 ```